thomasdarimont/vertx-playground/keycloak-vertx/readme.md

 Demo for Keycloak Vertx Integration
 ---

-PoC for securing a Vertx App with Keycloak via OpenID Connect with Authorization Code Grant Flow with configuration via OpenID Connect Discovery Endpoint.
+Example for securing a Vertx App with Keycloak via OpenID Connect with Authorization Code Grant Flow with configuration via OpenID Connect Discovery Endpoint.

 An example realm `vertx` with a `demo-client` configuration can be found in the `vertx-realm.json`.
 In my demo I created a user `tester` with password `test` and an admin user `vadmin` also with password `test`.

-Note: This example assumes Keycloak to be accessible via `http://localhost:8080/auth`.
+Note: This example assumes Keycloak is accessible at `http://localhost:8080/auth`.

+This example was tested with Vertx 3.9.3 and Keycloak 11.0.2.

 # Features
 The following features are demonstrated: